zorrobyte/eon-neos-builder/README.md

 ------

  1. make setup (first time only)
- 2. cd to /Volumes/android/eon-neos-builder
- 3. make build-all.
+ 2. make build-all.
 I had to restart this process several times due to errors, but it always seemed to pick up where it left off
- 4. ./builder/flash_oneplus.sh   # change to leeco if appropriate
+ 3. ./builder/flash_oneplus.sh   # change to leeco if appropriate

 Supported Phones
 ------